LoveCommunity/love.dart/README.md

 ## Effect System

-**`EffectSystem` is a variant of `System` that can't redefine reduce downside.**
+**`EffectSystem` is a variant of `System` that can't redefine reduce further.**

-It's useful when we have confirmed the defination of `reduce` is complete, we don't want it to be redefined later.
+It's useful when we have confirmed the defination of `reduce` is complete, we don't want it to be redefined later, but effect can be redefined further.

 So these red code are not supported with `EffectSystem`, but other places are supported the same as `System`: